PlayEveryWare/eos_plugin_for_unity/docs/SceneWalkthrough/TitleStorageWalkthrough.md

 ## **Title Storage Demo**
 This demo showcases the title storage interface.
 This functions similar to the player data storage interface, although the data accessed is game/platform specific instead of player specific.
 This demo allows users to search files by tag and name and then view their contents.
-The demo is broken up into three parts, Tags search, File Search and the File viewer
+The demo is broken up into three parts, Tags search, File Search and the File viewer:

 - Tag Search
     - ``Add Tag`` Adds the tag entered into the ``Enter tag name`` field to the list of current tags.